-Since it first appeared during the 1980s, crack cocaine has made its mark on users.
-According to the National Drug Intelligence Center, part of its popularity is due to the fact that almost anyone can make it, provided that he or she has the right tools, and it is less expensive than equivalent drugs.
-Producers make the drug by mixing cocaine with ammonia, baking soda and water.
+Since it first appeared on the illicit drug scene during the 1980s, crack cocaine has solidified its reputation as one of the most addictive substances available on the street.
+According to the National Drug Intelligence Center, part of its popularity is due to the fact that almost anyone can make it, provided that he has the right tools.
+Additionally, it can be produced in smaller, easily transported quantities that are cheaper to buy than powdered cocaine.
+A common method of production involves mixing cocaine with ammonia, baking soda and water.
 As the water dissolves, dried crystals, known as crack cocaine, form.

 Short-Term Effects of Crack